-Regardless of your decision to prosecute, it is important to be examined by a medical professional for possible injuries, sexually transmitted infections (STI’s), or pregnancy.
+Regardless of your decision whether or not to prosecute, it is important to be examined by a medical professional for possible injuries or sexually transmitted infections (STIs).

 4. Consider seeking support and/or counseling.
-Sexual assault is a complex and painful experience that often requires a combination of legal, medical, psychological and academic support.
+Sexual misconduct is a complex and painful experience that often requires a combination of legal, medical, psychological and academic support.
 Victim-survivors may wish to have a confidential conversation about their options and what steps to take next.
-There are resources both on and off campus for victim-survivors to get confidential support.
+There are resources both on- and off-campus for victim-survivors to get confidential support.

-CAPS offers confidential one-on-one counseling and crisis services for YHC students.
-The CAPS office is located on the lower level of Appleby Center.
-To schedule an appointment, please contact CAPS at (706) 379-5057.
+Student Counseling offers confidential one-on-one counseling and crisis services for YHC students.
+The Student Counseling Office is located on the lower level of the Rollins Campus Center.
+To schedule an appointment, please contact Student Counseling at (706) 379-5057.